-Business and Marketing
+Business and M arketing Course #2296

-Level.
-10-12
+Level: 10-12

 Length: Year (10 credits)

 Prerequisite: Business Computer Applications recommended

 Graduation: Elective credit

 In this business course, students will study the importance of business and marketing in the global economy.
 Emphasis will be placed on both oral and written communications, problem solving, and critical thinking skills, as they relate to selling, promotion, distribution, pricing, product/service management, and entrepreneurship, finance and career development.
 Using technology applications, students will work through engaging projects and simulations to learn and apply business concepts and skills.